nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `mod mark 1 cs2103t` marks the module `CS2103T` of the 1st batchmate in the currently displayed list as `taken`.
 * `mod mark 3 cs2100 cs2103t cs2101 cs2105` marks the modules `CS2100`, `CS2103T`, `CS2101` and `CS2105` of the 3rd batchmate in the currently displayed list as `taken`.

-This is the GUI after executing `mod mark 3 cs2100 cs2103t cs2101 cs2105`.
+Below is the GUI after executing `mod mark 3 cs2100 cs2103t cs2101 cs2105`.
 The modules `CS2100`, `CS2103T`, `CS2101` and `CS2105` are successfully marked as `taken`.
 The expected changes is annotated with purple rectangular boxes below.
 ![UgModMark](images/UgModMark.png)